eceledonio2296/reetail/README.md

 # reetail
-This is a project for save generic policies and others utilities.
+This is a project to save generic policies and others utilities.